 When his bereaved mother learned of her son’s death the next morning, she went to the waterfall and hurled herself over the edge, devastated and overtaken with grief.

 When you get to the falls, the direction you take will be determined by the viewpoint you want to see.
 The most typical vantage point, for example, is from the bottom.
 However, some people prefer to see the falls from a higher vantage point, such as at the top of the falls or on the valley’s crest.
 At this top viewpoint, Loch Na Gainmhich can also be seen.

 From The Top of The Falls

 Start by parking your car in the designated parking area if you want to combine your view of the falls with the loch or discover where the legend of the Wailing Widow comes from.

 From this parking area, you can hike your own way across the swampy marshes and directly up to the top of the waterfall.
 Hikers should also wear suitable footwear and avoid travelling during periods of severe rains.

 It’s worth noting, however, that there is also no safety barrier at the top of the falls or a firm route at the bottom.
 As a result, these hikes are not recommended for anyone with children, strollers, or any other form of mobility needs.

 From The Base of The Falls

-To get to the bottom of the falls, take the NC500 north of Ullapool and park in the teeny-tiny parking lot.
+To get to the bottom of the falls, park in the car park.
 When parking here, remember to tuck your car in neatly so that other guests can use the very limited parking spot.